Microsoft Planner v Project Central for Project Management

 If you need to check up on progress, you shouldn’t have to fetch your laptop.

 4. Guest Access

 Finally, tools like Planner aren’t here only to help you work with your team.

 A good project management solution will help you share access with people outside of your organization when necessary.

 You can give special permissions to guests, or just give them access to particular files and information.

-Project Central is a simple project management tool for teams using Office 365.
+Project Central is a simple project management tool for teams using Microsoft 365.

 Your team can improve collaboration, create, track and manage projects with ease.